 Excessive Processing May Increase Chances of Heart Disease and Obesity

-Plant-based butter that includes oils that have been highly refined may be highly processed.
-If they are highly processed, they are less likely to include the beneficial nutrients and vitamins that our bodies need to function.
+Plant butters that include oils that have been highly refined may be highly processed.
+If they are highly processed, they are unlikely to include the beneficial nutrients and vitamins that our bodies need to function.

 Increases Inflammation Due To High Omega-6 Fatty Acids